 The SEO industry is moving at 1 million miles an hour and with Google’s updates sometimes it’s hard to know what’s worth focusing on and what’s not.

-One thing is still certain: Google’s market share in the United States is still upwards of 65%.
-Compare that to about 15% each for Bing and Yahoo, and where do you want your website to rank?
+One thing is still certain: Google’s market share in the United States is still upwards of 90% worldwide.
+Compare that to about 3% for Bing, and 1.5% for Yahoo, and where do you want your website to rank?

-It’s also sobering to realize that recent studies have shown 92% of searchers do not go past Page 1 of the search results pages (SERPs).
+It’s also sobering to realize that studies show 75% of searchers do not go past Page 1 of the search results pages (SERPs).
 Being on Page 2, or lower, means that you will get very little traffic to your website from searches because your site will not be visible.

 Certainly there are other ways you can get traffic to your website.
 Word of mouth, having your URL on your business cards, and people using bookmarks to return to sites where they’ve already been, were once the biggest games in town.
 No longer!
 But having a link to your site from a respected directory website in your industry, on a blog post you have guest written, or on a press release or other news article are currently great ways to get traffic to your site.
 Still, the biggest source of your traffic is going to be via search.